Humic substance: Fractionation

-Humic acid as traditionally produced in a laboratory is not a single acid; rather, it is a complex mixture of many different acids containing carboxyl and phenolate groups so that the mixture behaves functionally as a dibasic acid or, occasionally, as a tribasic acid.
-Humic acid used to amend soil is manufactured using these same well established procedures.
+Extracted humic acid is not a single acid; instead, it is a complex mixture of many different acids containing carboxyl and phenolate groups so that the mixture behaves functionally as a dibasic acid or, occasionally, as a tribasic acid.
+Commercial humic acid used to amend soil is manufactured using these well-established procedures.
 Humic acids can form complexes with ions that are commonly found in the environment creating humic colloids.